Market Sentiment in Indices Trade

 For this reason those countries with low interest rates mean that the market sentiment when trading the Indices of these countries will be positive as this low interest rate policy encourage economic growth.

-Therefore the market sentiment for countries with low interest rates will mean the long market sentiment for these economies will be bullish.
+Therefore the market sentiment for countries that have low interest rate levels will mean the longterm sentiment for these economies will be bullish.

 However, a country with a good economic outlook & high interest rate policy will still have a bullish market sentiment.
-The low interest rate policy is just a factor among many other factors that influence market sentiment.
+The low interest rate monetary policy is just one factor among many other factors that influence market sentiment.

 Inflation Policy

-The monetary policy of any economy will also be formulated to control inflation.
-The optimum inflation level is between 2% to 5%.
+The monetary policy of any economy also will be formulated to control inflation.
+The ideal optimum inflation level is between 2% to 5%.

 Between 2% and 5% - meaning the price are high enough to sustain economic growth & at same time these prices are not too expensive to make the goods & services unaffordable to the consumers.

-This is the reason why the long term market sentiment will be determined by the inflation control policy.
+This is the explanation why the longterm market sentiment will be determined by the inflation control policy.

 As a stocks trader you might not be aware of a country's monetary policy, but these policies are the main factors that determine the long term market sentiments of a particular Indices.

-Example of Long Term Sentiment Influenced by Monetary Policy
+Example illustration of Long Term Sentiment Influenced by Monetary Policy

-One example of a Indices market move influenced by a monetary policy is the USA Stock Indices market - Dow Jones index which moved from 10,000 points up to 18,000 point influenced by Quantitative Easing Policy implemented by the FED after they had also take the monetary policy of reducing interest rates.
+One example of a market move influenced by a monetary policy is the USA market - Dow Jones index which moved from 10,000 points upto 18,000 point influenced by Quantitative Easing Policy implemented by the FED after they had also take the monetary policy of decreasing interest rates.

 Quantitative easing policy is a monetary policy aimed getting people to spend & at same time bring inflation levels up to the optimum levels.
-When FED started their Quantitative Easing program, the American Indices all went up based on this market sentiment - an example is the Dow Jones index that went up from 10,000 point to 18,000 point.
+When FED started their Quantitative Easing - QE, policy, the American Indices all went up based on this market sentiment - an example is the Dow Jones index that went up from 10,000 point to 18,000 point.

-At the same time when FED started proposing change to their monetary in 2015 policy by raising their interest rates, the market sentiment started to shift & Indices started to take a break from the continued upwards trend.
-The upwards trend soon resumed after the prevailing monetary sentiment resumed after this speculation of interest rates hike was shelved for some time.
-All these market moves being influenced by market sentiment that was being driven by the USA monetary policy.
+At the same time when FED started proposing changes to their monetary policy in 2015 policy by raising their interest rates, the market sentiment started to shift & Indices started to take a break from the continued upwards trend.
+The upward market trend soon resumed after the prevailing monetary sentiment resumed after this speculation of interest rates hike was shelved for some time.
+All these market moves being influenced by the market sentiment that was being pushed by the America monetary policy.

-Another example of monetary policy influencing the market indices was the EU Quantitative easing policy announced in January 2015 after a series of EU interest rates reduction.
-Because of this policy the long term market sentiment for EU indices changed to bullish & between January and March all European Stock Indices were all up significantly and poised to continue this upwards trend even after the QE program was started in March.
+Another example of monetary policy influencing the market indices was the EU Quantitative easing program announced/implemented in January 2015 after a series of EU interest rates reduction.
+Because of this policy the long term market sentiment for EU indices changed to bullish & between January and March all European Indices were all up significantly and poised to continue this upward trend even after the QE program was started in March.